IBM/Retention-Score/README.md

 # Retention Score: Quantifying Jailbreak Risks for Vision Language Models

-This is the official implementation of the paper "Retention Score: Quantifying Jailbreak Risks for Vision Language Models", accepted at NeurIPS 2024.
+This is the official implementation of the paper "Retention Score: Quantifying Jailbreak Risks for Vision Language Models", accepted at AAAI 2025.

 ## Table of Contents
 - [Code Explanation](#code-explanation)